javascript-tutorial/en.javascript.info/1-js/1-getting-started/2-editor/article.md

 ## IDE

-The term [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (Integrated Development Environment) is a powerful editor with many additional features that usually operates on a "whole project".
+The term [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (Integrated Development Environment) means a powerful editor with many features that usually operates on a "whole project".
+As said, that's not just an editor, but a full-scale "development environment".

-An IDE loads the project (can be many files), and then allows navigate between files, provides autocompletion based on the whole project, does other "project-level" stuff.
+An IDE loads the project (can be many files), and then allows to navigate between files, provides autocompletion based on the whole project, integrates with version management system (like [git](https://git-scm.com/)), with testing environment and other "project-level" stuff.

-If you haven't considered selecting an IDE, pleae look at the following variants:
+If you haven't considered selecting an IDE, look at the following variants:

 - IntelliJ editors: [WebStorm](http://www.jetbrains.com/webstorm/) for frontend development and [PHPStorm (PHP)](http://www.jetbrains.com/phpstorm/), [IDEA (Java)](http://www.jetbrains.com/idea/), [RubyMine (Ruby)](http://www.jetbrains.com/ruby/) and other if you need additional languages.
 - Visual Studio is fine if you're a .NET developer.